kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 ### Development Environment

 We'll use the cloud integrated development environment, [Cloud9](http://c9.io/).
-A text editor, file system navigator, and a command line interface, these three components are provided to us.
+We get a text editor, file system navigator, and a command line interface for free.